JiaW6122/PLanTS/README.md

-PLanTS
+# PLanTS 🌱
-This repository contains the official implementation for the paper: PLanTS: Periodicity-aware Latent-state Representation Learning for Multivariate Time Series
+This repository contains the official implementation for the paper: **PLanTS: Periodicity-aware Latent-state Representation Learning for Multivariate Time Series**.

+## Requirments
+The dependencies can be installed by: